oerc-music/meld-test/README.md

 Running the application will start a webserver at localhost:8080 by default (this can be changed in `package.json`).
-The expected way to connect this to an externally visible website is through mappings handled by your usual webserver
+The expected way to connect this to an externally visible website is through mappings handled by your usual webserver.

 Expected outcome
 ----------------